MACTEP-ETF/RTR108/P07_GUI/README.md

   Example: *widget.signal.connect(slot_function)*
   This will connect *slot_function* to *widget.signal*.
 Whenever *signal* is **emitted**, *slot_function()* will be **called**.

 # Explanation for some methods (pašsaprotamos es neaprakstīšu, tādus kā *.setWindowTitle*, *.show*, *.exec* u.c.)
 - **.setGeometry (100, 100, 500, 500)** –  the first two parameters are the 'x' and 'y' coordinates at which the window will be placed on the screen.
 The **third** and **fourth** parameters are the **width** and **height** of the window.

+##  Model-View-Controller (MVC)
+This pattern has three layers of code, each with different roles:
+- **The model** takes care of your app’s business logic.
+It contains the core functionality and data.
+For your calculator, the model will handle the calculations.
+- **The view** implements your app’s GUI.
+It hosts all the widgets the end-user would need to interact with the application.
+The view also receives user actions and events.
+For your calculator, the view will be the window you’ll see on your screen.
+- **The controller** connects the model and the view to make the application work.
+User events (or requests) are sent to the controller, which puts the model to work.
+When the model delivers the requested result (or data) in the right format, the controller forwards it to the view.
+For your calculator, the controller will receive user events from the GUI, ask the model to perform calculations, and update the GUI with the result.

+Here’s a step-by-step MVC pattern for a GUI desktop application:
+- The user performs an action or request (event) on the view (GUI).
+- The view notifies the controller about the user’s action.
+- The controller gets the user’s request and queries the model for a response.
+- The model processes the controller query, performs the required operations, and returns an answer or result.
+- The controller receives the model’s answer and updates the view accordingly.
+- The user finally sees the requested result on the view.